Our Advisory Panel is a group of independent people who are experts in the fields of healthcare, patient safety and safety investigations.

 Richard von Abendorff

-Richard von Abendorff previously spent 17 years working in services for frail older people and dementia care in health, social services and home settings.
-He has spent the last six years campaigning in a voluntary capacity for learning and action in end of life care, following many serious avoidable failings in his mother’s palliative care in hospital.
+Richard von Abendorff is a family campaigner and advocate for learning and robust action in healthcare after avoidable harm.
+Previously he spent 17 years working in services for frail older people and dementia care in health, social services and home settings.
+He campaigns in a voluntary capacity for learning and action in end of life care, following many serious avoidable failings in his mother’s palliative care in hospital.
 Richard wants to ensure incident reporting leads to robust evidenced action and also an end of what, too often, becomes an attack on the messengers of harmful incidents.

 Meeting dates and papers